Phlebotomy Lab Technician

 man-with-laptop

-Q7.
-How many types of tubes
+Q. How many types of blood collection tubes are there?

 Ans.